ephedrandrox/balek/docs/development/modules.md

   >This is requested and loaded on the client when a module interface is requested by a session.
 Communicates with Instance through the session.

-### Developing Modules
+## Creating Modules

-A goal is for modules to be something that can be developed as independant projects, using Balek in a manner similar to webpack.
-For now, we can just modify a copy of Balek and build our Modules in the `src/balek-modules` folder.

-Create a subdirectory in src/balek-modules/ and the three files _Module.js_, _Instance.js_, and _Interface.js_.
-Or copy an available module and edit it.
+Create a subdirectory in [`src/balek-modules/`](../../src/balek-modules) to contain your new module.
+The path inside the directory will be used to name your module.
+For example, the `session/login` module is located in the [`src/balek-modules/session/login`](../../src/balek-modules/session/login) folder

+Templates for new modules have not been created yet.

+It is recomended to copy, rename, and refactor one of the [user](../../src/balek-modules/users) or [session](../../src/balek-modules/session) module folders until then.

-### Loading Modules
+## Loading Modules
-Load modules through the default interface after logging in.
-Or edit the "Main Module" setting in `src/balek-server/etc/config.json` to load your module on session startup.
+Load modules through the default web interface after logging in.
+Or [edit the "Main Module"](../../src/balek-server/etc/README.md) setting in [`src/balek-server/etc/config.json`](../../src/balek-server/etc/config.json) to load your module on session startup.

-### Building Modules
+## Building Modules
 Modules can be built into minified layers by adding them to the `balek.profile.js` file before performing `npm run buildAll`